View and comment on planning applications

 Making a comment

 Anyone can comment on a planning application.
-Your comments will be made publicly available.
+Your comments will be made publicly available for viewing online, including your name and address.

 Making comments online is useful as it allows for easy tracking and viewing of comments and applications.